linroger/Finance-Notes-and-Marginalia/Course Notes/HBR Notes/Note on The Dodd-Frank Act and Its Impact.md

 ---
 Owner: RRoger Lin
-tags:
-  - dodd_frank_act
-  - financial_crisis
-  - financial_institutions
-  - financial_stability
-  - regulatory_reform
 aliases:
 - Dodd-Frank
 - Financial Reform
 - Wall Street Reform Act
 key_concepts:
+- Financial regulation and compliance
+- Basel III capital requirements
+- Dodd-Frank Act implications
+- Bond pricing and yield curves
+- Duration and convexity hedging
+- Credit spreads and bond valuation
+- Market liquidity and measurement
+- Bid-ask spreads and transaction costs
-  - Financial crisis impact
+- Market impact and execution
+- Fixed income securities and markets
+- Bond valuation and yield calculation
+- Credit analysis and spread decomposition
+- Futures and forwards contract mechanics
+- Cash-and-carry arbitrage
+- Basis trading and roll strategies
+- Note on The Dodd-Frank Act and Its Impact and financial analysis
+- Note on The Dodd-Frank Act and Its Impact in modern finance
+- Applications of Note on The Dodd-Frank Act and Its Impact
+- 'Case study: Note on The Dodd-Frank Act and Its Impact'
+tags:
+- roll
+- futures
+- dodd-frank
+- fixed-income
+- basis
+- basel
+- liquidity
+- maturity
+- regulatory
+- forward
+- regulation
-  - Financial stability oversight
+- municipal
-  - Prudential standards
+- bond
-  - Regulatory reform goals
+- trading
-  - Systemic risk reduction
+- spread
 ---

 # Note on The Dodd-Frank Act and Its Impact